What to Expect / FAQ

 What happens after the show?

-Everyone is invited to Mertens Lounge immediately following the concert.
+Everyone is invited to Stage Door Pub immediately following the concert.
 Here, you will be able to chat with your new friends, network and sell that million dollar idea of yours, and pat-the-back of the musicians.
 Soloists typically roam about, too, in search of adulation—they’re stars, what can you do?
-Oh, there are also cookies.
-Delicious cookies.
+Oh, there are also snacks.

 Grab that dessert or nightcap at any one of our partnering pubs.
 Look in the program to see who supports us and who we’ll be visiting after the cookies have all been eaten.